-- 1. Practices the school will use to promote effective discipline. - 2.
-A preliminary list and definitions of the offenses which may result in suspension or expulsion of students. - 3.
-An explanation of how the school will take into account the rights of students with disabilities in regards to these actions that may or must lead to suspension and expulsion. - 4.
+- 3. An explanation of how the school will take into account the rights of students with disabilities in regards to these actions that may or must lead to suspension and expulsion. - 4.
 Policies and procedures disseminating due process rights, including grievance procedures, for when a student is suspended or expelled.

 Student conduct will focus on the social-emotional development of children by honoring each child's individuality within a supportive environment.
 Teachers will focus on positive guidance techniques, modeling and teaching appropriate behaviors and providing opportunities for children to express themselves clearly and respectfully.
-Conflicts will be used as teaching opportunities.
-With adult guidance, children practice and learn socialsuch as: cooperation, emotional literacy, conflict emotional skills resolution, empathy, compassion, communication, and self-regulation.
+Conflicts will be used as teaching opportunities.With adult guidance, children practice and learn socialskills such as: cooperation, emotional literacy, emotional conflict resolution, empathy, compassion, communication, and self-regulation.
 Limits and consequences will be made clear and reasonable with focus on teaching appropriate social interactions and helping students find appropriate outlets to express emotions.
 Teacher looping and strong parental involvement will provide a relationship-based approach.
 Students will actively engage in forming rules that govern how they will behave.
-Initial levels of correction include: Positive Guidance Techniques, Teacher Modeling, Time-in Interruption and/or Redirection, Reminding Expectations/Consequences, Restrictions Removal of or privileges/opportunities, Visit with Administrator, Contact Parent/Teacher and Child Conference.
+Initial levels of correction include: Positive Guidance Techniques, Teacher Modeling, Time-in Teacher, Interruption and/or Redirection, with Reminding of Restrictions Expectations/Consequences, Removal of or privileges/opportunities, Visit with Administrator, Contact Parents, Parent/Teacher and Child Conference.
 If a concerning behavior continues, teacher or parent may refer the child to the Child Study Team for support and creation of a behavior contract.
 Once all levels of support are exhausted, a referral for special education eligibility and services may be necessary.